 SECTION 5.1.(k) The sum of one million eight hundred thousand dollars (\$1,800,000) in this section appropriated to the Department of Health and Human Services in the TANF Block Grant for the 2006-2007 fiscal year shall be used to implement N.C.
 FAST (North Carolina Families Accessing Services through Technology).
 The N.C.
 FAST Program involves the entire automation initiative through which families access services and local departments of social services deliver benefits, supervised by the Department of Health and Human Services, Divisions of Social Services, Aging and Adult Services, Medical Assistance, and Child Development.
 The statewide automated initiative shall be implemented in compliance with federal regulations in order to ensure federal financial participation in the project.
-The Department of Health and Human Services shall report on its compliance with this subsection to the House of Representatives Appropriations Subcommittee on Health and Human Services, the Senate Appropriations Committee on Health and Human Services, and the Fiscal Research Division no later than January 1, 2007.
+The Department of Health and Human Services shall report on its compliance with this subsection to the House of Representatives Appropriations Subcommittee on Health and Human Services, and the Fiscal Research Division no later than January 1, 2007.